Michigan’s Tax Gamble Could Risk Its Competitive Edge

-Andrey Yushkov is a Senior Policy Analyst with the Center for State Tax Policy at the Tax Foundation.
+Andrey Yushkov was a Senior Policy Analyst with the Center for State Tax Policy at the Tax Foundation.
 He holds a PhD in public policy from Indiana University, an MS in economics from the University of Bonn, and a BS from St. Petersburg University.

 Prior to joining the Tax Foundation, Andrey worked as a consultant at Leontief Centre, participated in several World Bank and other international development projects dealing with the issues of public financial management and project evaluation in the public sector, and taught public budgeting and finance at Indiana University.
 His scholarly work on fiscal federalism was published in Public Finance Review and Eurasian Geography and Economics, among other outlets.
 In his free time, Andrey enjoys traveling, playing chess, biking, and listening to new classical recordings.